 - Federally recognized tribes

-That said, if you’re an individual you’ll have to be an American citizen or currently live in the U.S. after having been admitted legally.
-Also, if the loan is for a private entity, you must show that the funds will stay in the U.S. and that they’ll be used to create or save jobs for U.S. residents.
+That said, if you’re applying as an individual, you must be an American citizen or currently live in the U.S. after being admitted legally.
+Also, if the loan is for a private entity, you must show that the funds will stay in the U.S. and that they’ll be used to save or create jobs for U.S. residents.

 3. Average Loan Amounts Are Large

 USDA Business Loans vary in size from $200,000 to $5 million.
-However, the average size is about $3 million which means, if your business needs a large loan, a USDA loan can be a good option.
+However, the average size is about $3 million, so if you need a large loan this could be a good option.
 In fact, loans of up to $10 million are eligible for a USDA guarantee.
 Loans over $10 million won’t be approved without an exception by the Administrator.